fusioncharts/dev_centre_docs/chart-guide/standard-charts/stacked-charts.md

 ## Stacked Bar 2D Chart

-To render a stacked bar chart in 2D, change the value of the `type` attribute from `stackedarea2d` to `stackedbar2d`.
+To render **stacked bar charts** in 2D, change the value of the `type` attribute from `stackedarea2d` to `stackedbar2d`.
 The rest of the data structure remains the same.

 {% embed_chartAnatomy stacked-bar-chart.json %}